adarshu/GeocodeService/README.md

 - set the `level` property to set the logging level

 Config file:
-Note: xxx values should be set to the appropriate value
+- Note: xxx values should be set to the appropriate value
-The Api keys below are required for the Google and Here services below
+- The Api keys below are required for the Google and Here services below
+- The included config.ini file contains a running config with real API keys that can be used (within accoutn limits).

 Sample config file:
 <pre>